acglaz/Internship-Luthiania/2-Activities.md

 * French lessons: French Argot, Britanny, Idiomatic French Expressions, Suggestion of websites & movies to learn French

 ### Tell Me More Conference
+ > Participation to the Tell Me More Conference to present my work reseach on wordplay in the French Dubbed movie _"Mon Double Presque Parfait"_ 2018

+ > Use of the rethorical devices of Delabastita Dirk, *The Translator* 1986

 [Travel experience](https://github.com/acglaz/Internship-Luthiania/blob/main/3-Travel%20experience.md)